Contents of Article

 - Performance recording sheet

 Video 1 displays the test configuration for the SEBT.
 This setup must be adhered to if accurate and reliable data is desired.
-The test administrator should stick four 120cm lengths of sticky tape on to the floor, intersecting in the middle, and with the lines placed at 45O angles (2) – as seen in Video 1.
+The test administrator should stick four 120 cm lengths of sticky tape onto the floor, intersecting in the middle, and with the lines placed at 45° angles (2).

 Conducting the test

 - The athlete should be wearing lightweight clothing and remove their footwear.
-After doing so, they are the required to stand in the centre of the star, and await further instruction.
+After doing so, they are then required to stand in the centre of the star and await further instruction.

 - When using the right foot as the reaching foot, and the left leg to balance, the athlete should complete the circuit in a clockwise fashion.
 When balancing on the right leg, the athlete should perform the circuit in an anti-clockwise fashion.